SameSalamander5710/DynamicFPSLimiter/Docs/Troubleshooting.md

 **Example:**

-If your RTSS profile starts with a limit of 0 (uncapped), and the app sends a "decrease FPS" command of -5, your FPS cap becomes 5.
+If your RTSS profile starts with a limit of 0 (uncapped), and the app sends a "increase FPS" command of 5, your FPS cap becomes 5.

 **Solution:**